This post may contain affiliate links. Read the full disclosure here.

 I’m going to say no, but keep reading, because obviously I’m going to mention overwatering, because when don’t I?

-Guttation is a perfectly natural part of a plant’s life, and it isn’t a sign that your plant is any other than totally healthy.
+Guttation is a perfectly natural part of a plant’s life, and it isn’t a sign that your plant is anything other than totally healthy.

 My own observations have found that plants weep more when they’ve just been watered, so if you’re noticing more guttation than normal, then maybe check your soil.